-I’m alone tonight.
-Everyone else is too fearful of what lurks in the shadows, but I was told I could be healed if I found the church.
+I was alone tonight.
+Everyone else was too fearful of what lurked in the shadows, but I was told I could be healed if I found the church.
 The Vatican had even confirmed its powers.
-The gas lamps do nothing to light the dingy streets.
-Rats freely dine on curbside trash.
+The gas lamps did nothing to light the dingy streets allowing the rats to dine freely on curbside trash.
 This is no place for a lady to be alone.
-This isn’t even a place for the damned.
+This wasn’t even a place for the damned.

-In the distance, I see the faint lights from the church window.
+In the distance, I saw faint lights from the church window.
 People making a pilgrimage and singing hymns were coming from the east.
-My instincts were telling me to run, but I press on.
+My instincts were telling me to run, but I pressed on.
 I need the saving grace so I may be at peace again.

-I fall in line with the pilgrims and try to sing along.
-But I don’t know this hymn, they are singing in English, but I can’t follow along.
-I check my pocket for my travel pyx.
-It’s there.
-Breaking away from the group, I need to find the priest.
-He has to bless the host that the pyx is carrying.
+I fell in line with the pilgrims trying to sing along.
+But I don’t know this hymn.
+Even they were singing in English, I couldn’t follow along.
+I checked my pocket for my travel pyx.
+It was there.
+Breaking away from the group, I needed to find the priest.
+He had to bless the host the pyx is carrying.

-“Excuse me, sir,” I say when I finally find him in the sacristy.
+“Excuse me, sir,” I asked when I finally found him in the sacristy.

 “Yes, Miss?”
 He turns to me with wet hands and a cloth hanging over both his wrists.

-The priest's smile startles me.
+The priest’s smile startled me.
 Though his face looks to be thirty, the lines around his mouth give him away.

-My hand shakes as I hand him the pyx.
-I don’t want him to touch me.
-My instincts are screaming and burning, but it’s too late.
+My hand shook as I handed him the pyx.
+I didn’t want him to touch me.
+My instincts were screaming, burning.
+However, it was too late.
 “Could you?”

 He opens it.
 “My dear, there is nothing in here for me to bless.”

-The filth that fills these streets linger at the church gates.
-I hear them calling for me.
+The filth that filled the streets lingered at the church gates.
+I heard them calling for me.

 “There’s no need to fret.
-We have plenty of the body for you to take. ” He closes the pyx in my hand.
+We have plenty of the body for you to take.”
+He closed the pyx in my hand.

 “We will be offering the blood tonight.”
-He pointed to the tray waiting for the altar assistants to take.
+He pointed to the tray, waiting for the altar assistants to take it.

-Through the thick heat, I shiver.
+Somehow through the thick heat, I shiver.
 With every single word spoken, my third eye feels like it’s about to rip open.
-“Not here,” I pray.
+“Not here,” I prayed.
 “Not now.”

-The pilgrims line up for their blessing, each one with his mouth open hungrily, waiting for the host to be slipped onto his tongue.
+The pilgrims were lining up for their blessing, each one with his mouth opened hungrily, waiting for the host to be slipped onto his tongue.
 My crossed arms confuse the assistant.
-She furrowed her brow when I refuse it.
-The priest waves me over to the bloodline, and the stares that I get from the pilgrims burn into me.
+She furrowed her brow when I refused it.
+The priest waves me over to the bloodline, the stares that I receive from the pilgrims burn into me.

-I woke up in my bed, unable to move.
-People were whispering all around me, and I feel the covers shift, but it's not of my doing.
-I’m experiencing sleep paralysis.
-A hand slides under the sheet and grips my toes.
-I manage to kick it away, finally free of the paralysis, and the whispering stops.
-There is a flurry around me and a haze that won't allow me to see who has violated my sleep.
-It's five am.
-I fall back into slumber.
+By five am.
+I fall back into a deep slumber.
 Months have gone by, and I have been separated from my friends.
-They have allowed me to watch the news, and I have been kept track of my own case.
-They told the police where I had gone, but no one would listen to them.
-The church was a pillar community, they said, and had nothing to do with my disappearance.
-I was a troubled soul, and I faded away with the rest of the street riffraff.
+They have allowed me to watch the news, unknowingly allowed me to keep track of my own case.
+My friends had told the police where I had gone, but no one would listen to them.
+The church was a pillar community, the police said, the church had nothing to do with my disappearance.
+I was a troubled soul.
+I would fade away with the rest of the street riffraff.

 “Girl!”
 A middle-aged woman snaps at me.
 “You have work to do.”

-I turned the t.v. off and go back to the nursery.
+I turned the T.V. off and went back to the nursery.
 I was still trying to assemble a strange cradle for the child I was carrying.
-The instructions were clear: ensure the base is secured and slip the cover over the ends; If correct, the hammock bed will support the newborn's head.
-I try six different times before throwing the thing against the wall.
+The instructions were clear: ensure the base is secured and slip the cover over the ends; If correct, the hammock bed will support the newborn’s head.
+I tried six different times before throwing the thing against the wall.
 Just to spite me, it landed upright.
 The woman returned and boxed my ears for the outburst.
 I couldn’t understand what she said, so she grabbed me by the collar and dragged me with her.
 “Wait here,” she ordered, going into another room.

-The door clicks shut.
+The door clicked shut.
 Down the hall, I can see there is no one at the front door.
-It’s my chance to run.
-I take it.
+Now was my chance to run.
+I took it.

-“Holy shit!” the driver says as he gets out of the car.
+“Holy shit,” the driver yells as he gets out of the car.
 “Alex?”